TheochemUI/eOn/_sources/user_guide/quip.md.txt

 make install
 ```

-Assuming the same environment is not being used, it makes sense to track the
-variables for the outputs as well.
+If a different environment is in use, track the output paths as well.

 ```{code-block} bash
 cd build